ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-10-12-driving-through-the-colorful-woods-of-east-sweden.md

 ![Traffic in Stockholm](/assets/images/IMG_0146.jpg)

-Things seemed much more relaxed at [Sörsjön](https://www.google.com/maps/place/S%C3%B6rsj%C3%B6n/), a small lake south of Stockholm where we found a natural spring to full up our water tanks.
+Things seemed much more relaxed at [Sörsjön](https://www.google.com/maps/place/S%C3%B6rsj%C3%B6n/), a small lake south of Stockholm where we found a natural spring to fill up our water tanks.

 ![Traffic in Stockholm](/assets/images/IMG_0147.jpg)